phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 176014
+#Total Number of Tweets: 577998
-#Number of Trump Tweets: 148018
+#Number of Clinton Tweets: 176308
-#Number of Sanders Tweets: 117731
+#Number of Trump Tweets: 148388
-#Number of Cruz Tweets: 104929
+#Number of Sanders Tweets: 117966
-#Number of Rubio Tweets: 23089
+#Number of Cruz Tweets: 105245
-#Number of Carson Tweets: 6907
+#Number of Rubio Tweets: 23165
-#Total Number of Tweets:
+#Number of Carson Tweets: 6926
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---